The best things to do in Sicily

 In Ortigia, you will stop at many important sites such as the ruins of the Apollo temple, the famed Arethusa fountain and the Piazza del Duomo.
 Strolling the quiet streets, you will revel in front of splendid architectural edifices of Roman, Byzantine, Gothic-Catalan, Norman and Renaissance origins.

 Eureka!
-Discovering Neopolis' Syracuse
+Discovering Neapolis in Syracuse

-This is a half-day archaeological tour and workshop for children accompanied by their parents, during which the ancient history of Siracusa is brought to life through a visit to the Neopolis Archaeological Park (complete with Greek theatre, Roman amphitheatre, a stone quarry and a huge ear-shaped prison).
+This is a half-day archaeological tour and workshop for children accompanied by their parents, during which the ancient history of Siracusa is brought to life through a visit to the Neapolis Archaeological Park (complete with Greek theatre, Roman amphitheatre, a stone quarry and a huge ear-shaped prison).
 Children are given a variety of interactive materials and can take part in a selection of activities for a fun adventure.

 The best tour guides in Sicily